 Set-associative caches have two common implementation styles.
-Low-associativity caches replicate the cache tag RAM and access them in parallel, while high-associativity caches store tags in CAMs.
-High-associativity caches are more expensive on FPGAs because of the high area cost of CAMs $(100-210 \times \text{ bit density ratio})$ .
-In addition, custom CMOS caches built from tag CAM and data RAM blocks can have the CAMs decoded match lines directly drive the RAMs word lines, while an FPGA CAM must produce encoded outputs that are then decoded by the SRAM, adding a redundant encodedecode operation that was not included in the FPGA circuits in Section IV-D (we assumed CAMs with decoded outputs).
-In comparison, custom CMOS CAMs have minimal delay and $2-3\times$ area overhead compared with RAM allowing for highassociativity caches (with a CAM tag array and RAM data array) to have an amortized area overhead of around 10%, with minimal change in delay compared with lower associativity set-associative caches [57].
+Low associativity caches replicate the cache tag RAM and access them in parallel, while high associativity caches store tags in CAMs.
+High associativity caches are more expensive on FPGAs because of the high area cost of CAMs (100-210× bit density ratio).
+In addition, custom CMOS caches built from tag CAM and data RAM blocks can have the CAM's decoded match lines directly drive the RAM's word lines, while an FPGA CAM must produce encoded outputs that are then decoded by the SRAM, adding a redundant encodedecode operation that was not included in the FPGA circuits in Section IV-D (we assumed CAMs with decoded outputs).
+In comparison, custom CMOS CAMs have minimal delay and 2-3× area overhead compared to RAM allowing for highassociativity caches (with a CAM tag array and RAM data array) to have an amortized area overhead of around 10%, with minimal change in delay compared to lower-associativity set-associative caches [57].

 CAM-based high-associativity caches are not area efficient in FPGA soft processors and hence soft processor caches should have lower associativity than similar hard processors.
-Soft processor caches should also be of higher capacity than those of similar hard processors because of the good area efficiency of FPGA SRAMs ( $2-5 \times$ density ratio).
+Soft processor caches should also be of higher capacity than those of similar hard processors because of the good area efficiency of FPGA SRAMs (2-5× density ratio).